-- F. "Intervenor" means a person who has been granted party status in a proceeding by specific examiner order.
-See X.B. - G. "KCC" refers to the King County Code. - H. "Motion" means a request-presented either in writing or orally during a proceeding-that an examiner take some action. - I. "Named Party" is a party listed within the heading of an examiner-issued document. - J. "Party" means the applicant, proponent, petitioner, or appellant; the owner of property subject to a hearing; the responsible County agency; another agency with jurisdiction or review authority that has notified the examiner's office in writing of its request to be a party; the entity issuing a ruling that is appealed to the examiner; and another person to whom the examiner grants party status. - K. "Person" includes individuals, corporations, partnerships, other formal associations, and governmental agencies. - L. "Responsible County Agency" means the King County department, division, or office that has the primary responsibility for coordinating the review of an application or appeal, that issued the decision or recommendation or took the action which is the subject of the proceeding, or that prepares the report required by KCC 20.22.130. - M. "Serve" or "Service" means submitting documents to other named parties.
-See IV.E. - N. "Transmit" refers to documents the examiner sends out to all parties and interested persons by physical delivery, including first class, registered or certified mail, hand-delivery or courier, or by electronic means.
-(It is up to each party and interested person to ensure the examiner has the correct contact information.)
+- K. "Intervenor" means a person who has been granted party status in a proceeding by specific examiner order.
+See X.B. - L. "KCC" refers to the King County Code. - M. "Motion" means a request-presented either ((in writing or)) orally during a proceeding or in writing-that an examiner take some action. - N. "Named Party" is a party listed within the heading of an examiner-issued document. - O. "Party" means the applicant, proponent, petitioner, or appellant; the owner or owners of property subject to a hearing; the responsible ((County)) agency; another agency with jurisdiction or review authority over a proposal or proceeding ((that has notified)) notifying the examiner(('s office)) in writing of its request to be a party; the entity issuing a ruling that is appealed to the examiner; and another person to whom the examiner grants party status.
+A person participating substantively in the hearing (by providing comment, evidence, or argument) qualifies as a "party" for purposes of a motion for reconsideration to an examiner decision or appeal to the Council of an examiner recommendation. - P. "Person" includes individuals, corporations, partnerships, other formal associations, and governmental agencies. - Q. "Recommendation" means a ruling by an examiner that goes to the council for final action. - R. "Responsible ((County)) Agency" means the ((King County department, division, or office)) agency that has the primary responsibility for coordinating the review of an application or appeal, that issued the decision or recommendation or took the action ((which)) that is the subject of the examiner proceeding, or that prepares the report required by KCC 20.22.130.

+- S. "Serve" or "Service" means submitting documents to other named parties.
+See IV.E. - T. "Transmit" refers to documents the examiner ((sends out)) emails to all parties and interested persons ((by physical delivery, including first class, registered or certified mail, hand delivery or courier, or by electronic means)) and first-class mails to non-agency personnel.
+(It is up to each party and interested person to ensure the examiner has their updated contact information.)